Arist12/arist/_pages/about.md

 # Research

-I'm generally interested in natural language processing, with a particular focus on improving LLMs' practicality, reliability, and safety.
-Here are some LLM-related topics that interest me:
+I'm generally interested in natural language processing, with a particular focus on enhancing LLMs' practicality and reliability.
+Here are some LLM-related topics that I'm currently interested in:

-- **Context Window Extension**
+- **Long Sequence Modeling/Generation**

 - **LLM Evaluation**

 - **LLM Agents and Tool Learning**

-- **Alignment**

 - **Multi-step Reasoning**

 # Publications